How much are recruiting fees, anyway?

 How Much Are Recruiting Fees With Hourly Pricing Models?

-At Qualigence, we use a different pricing model for our recruiting services and executive search.
+At Qualigence, we use several different pricing models for our recruiting services and executive search.

-Our recruiting services are capped at 19%.
-This means that you’ll pay us an hourly rate for the time it takes to fill the position, but you’ll never pay more than 19% of base salary.
-If we finish the search before we’ve hit 19% CPH, you pay less.
+With the hourly model, our recruiting services are capped at a certain percentage of base salary.
+This means that you’ll pay us an hourly rate for the time it takes to fill the position, but you’ll never pay more than the cap.
+If we finish the search before we’ve hit our cap, you pay less.

-Our executive searches work the same way, but with a 22% cap.
+Our executive searches work the same way.
 You pay for the actual hours or the cap, whichever is less.

 Consider the Value You’re Getting